MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-become-a-full-stack-designer-in-2023.md

 Having these skills in your toolkit allows you to create impressive graphical experiences that exceed the capability of just HTML, CSS, and JavaScript.

 ---

+### UI/UX Design Fundamentals

+Before becoming a full-stack designer, you must first learn the design fundamentals, also called design principles.

+**UI/UX Design Fundamentals**
+* Colors
+* Contrast
+* Typography
+* White Space
+* Alignment
+* Scale
+* Proximity
+* Visual Hierarchy

+**Colors**

+To create a cohesive layout, you must learn color theory, including how colors work in a user interface.

+**Contrast**

+You must understand contrast, especially regarding the type, to ensure it is readable.

+**Typography**

+Typography is a field in and of itself.
+Nevertheless, you will need a basic understanding of the main principles.

+**White Space**

+When it comes to white space, you will need to understand how empty space plays an important role, even though it's a void!

+**Alignment**

+You must learn how to align content correctly along columns and rows.

+**Scale**

+Understanding scale involves knowing how big pieces of content should be in a shared space.

+**Proximity**

+Understanding proximity involves knowing how close content should be in a shared space, also referred to as groupings.

+**Visual Hierarchy**

+Visual hierarchy involves placing importance on certain elements.
+Visual hierarchy can be achieved with size, color, and contrast, to name a few techniques.

+**Gary created the fantastic YouTube tutorial "[The 2020 UI Design Fundamentals Crash Course](https://youtu.be/tRpoI6vkqLs)" to help us with learning the UI Design Fundamentals.**

+---

+<iframe width="702" height="395" src="https://www.youtube.com/embed/tRpoI6vkqLs" title="The 2020 UI Design Fundamentals Crash Course (INTERACTIVE)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+#### The 2020 UI Design Fundamentals Crash Course (INTERACTIVE)

+---